javapathfinder/jpf-core/docs/Running-JPF.md

 > jpf ...
 MyApplication.jpf
 ~~~~~~~~

-We recommend using the second way, since it enables you to store all required settings in a text file that can be kept together with the SUT sources, and also allows you to start JPF from within !NetBeans or Eclipse just by selecting the *.jpf file (this is mainly what the IDE plugins are for).
+We recommend using the second way, since it enables you to store all required settings in a text file that can be kept together with the SUT sources.
 Please note that application property files require a "`target`" entry, as in

 ~~~~~~~~ {.bash}
 # JPF application property file to verify x.y.MyApplication